RickyLobo626/library/README.md

 The Odin Project - Library

-In this project I learned how to create Object constructors and Factory functions!
+In this project I learned how to create Factory functions!

 Skills used for this project: